arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 <!-- Confusing, isn't it? -->

 ## Properties
+Wow, if got this far, you must really be motivated.
+Let's enter the rabbit hole, starting with a definition.
+I promise we will get to code soon.

 A Property is an observation on a piece of code that we expect to hold true regardless of the inputs.
-It may involve only the output ("always outputs a positive number") or compare input and output ("preserves list length") or even assess external effects ("matches the output of a trusted external program").
+This generic -- but not very practicle definition -- describes well the 1st level of the domain expert requirements.

-That is, instead of writing individual unit tests consisting of certain arbitrary, often unmotivated input-output pairs, you are forced to describe the functionality in a more abstract and general way, trying to capture the invariants of the program.
-Then the library will use carefully forged random values trying to falsify them and to prove you wrong.
+If you want to translate a property to code, instead of writing individual unit tests consisting of certain arbitrary, possibly unmotivated input-output pairs, you will be forced to describe the functionality in a more abstract and general way.
+You will try to capture the invariants of the program.<br/>
-(adapted from [Design and Use of QuickCheck][design-and-use-of-quickcheck])
+Then the library will use carefully forged random values, covering the most convenient subset of the input space, trying to falsify your statements and to prove you wrong.

 Proponents of formal methods sometimes stress the notion of specification above that of implementation.
 However it is the inconsistencies between these two independent descriptions of the desired behavior that reveal the truth.
 We discover incomplete understanding in the specs and bugs in the implementation.
 Programming does not flow in a single direction from specifications to implementation but evolves by cross-checking and updating the two.
 Property-based testing quickens this evolution.
 (from [Design and Use of QuickCheck][design-and-use-of-quickcheck])

-This still sounds horribly vague, right?
+Makes sense?
+I'm sure, though, you are hungry of code, now.
+All right, let's go.

 ## Going Beyond Fixtures
-Let me do a step back and start from something you know.
+Let me do a step back and start from something you already know.

-In TDD you often desire to exercise a piece of code with multiple input values, so to cover more than one single uses case.
+In TDD you often desire to exercise a piece of code with multiple input values, so to cover more than one single uses case.<br/>
 Instead of sticking with a single input:

 ```csharp
 [Fact]